 - 1. Tuition: US\$275 per Credit Hour, fully paid at registration or before starting the course. - 2.
-Residency: Students will pay for room and board and transportation to location.
+Residency (two times, with duration of two weeks for each time): Students will pay for room and board and transportation to location.
 GETS does not offer on-campus or off-campus housing, and students are responsible for their housing and meals. - 3.
-D. Min Candidacy Assessment Fee: US\$400 (Only for those become candidate) - 4.
+DMin Candidacy Assessment Fee: US\$400 (Only for those become candidate) - 4.
 Closing or graduating fee: US\$200 - 5.
 Program Extension fee: US\$825 per year, maximum two years